History of Jeanine Pirro in Timeline

 Jeanine Pirro

-Jeanine Pirro is an American television host, author, and the interim United States attorney for the District of Columbia since May 2025.
-Previously, she served as a judge, prosecutor, and politician in New York.
-She is known for her outspoken conservative views and legal background, which she often leverages in her media appearances.
+Jeanine Pirro is an American television host, author, and the interim United States attorney for the District of Columbia (since May 2025).
+Prior to her media career, Pirro served as a judge, prosecutor, and politician in New York, establishing a notable career in law and government before transitioning to television.

 June 2, 1951: Jeanine Pirro's Birth

 On June 2, 1951, Jeanine Ferris Pirro was born.
-She would later become an American television host, author, judge, prosecutor, and politician.
+She later became an American television host, author, judge, prosecutor, and politician.

 Others born on this day/year

-In 1975, Jeanine Pirro received her J.D. degree from Albany Law School, where she was an editor of the law review.
+In 1975, Jeanine Pirro received her J.D. degree from Albany Law School, where she also served as an editor of the law review.

-In 1977, Jeanine Pirro requested District Attorney Carl Vergari to apply for a federal grant to establish bureaus specializing in domestic violence.
+In 1977, Jeanine Pirro requested that District Attorney Vergari apply for a federal grant to establish a bureau specializing in domestic violence, following changes in New York law.

 In 1978, Jeanine Pirro was appointed as the first chief of the new Domestic Violence and Child Abuse Bureau in Westchester County.